rahulravindran0108/storm-dataset-explorer/README.md

 ### Interview 1

 > so when I had a look at the website you gave me, I did not undertand what I should do?
+>
 > Include some kind of about page so that it becomes intuitive what I shpuld be doing.
+>
 > I liked the map feature, simple and clean.
-Include a bit more content and remove the tabs, I kind of got disoriented
+Include a bit more content and remove the tabs, I kind of got disoriented.

 ### Interview 2
 > graphs look good, not very intuitive any connection between by state and by year?
+>
-> can't compare both the maps, please stack them side by side
+> can't compare both the maps, please stack them side by side.
+>
-> You seem to make me work more to see what I want, rather explain it to me and make it a good read
+> You seem to make me work more to see what I want, rather explain it to me and make it a good read.

 ### Interview 3
-> Too many elements stacked, can't understand what is what
+> Too many elements stacked, can't understand what is what?
+>
-> Connect the two tabs to tell a single story please, it doesn't look good in tabs
+> Connect the two tabs to tell a single story please, it doesn't look good in tabs.
+>
 > Explain the data from maps, also I wanted to know what event is causing the most damage.
 Please include that

 ### Post-feedback Design